sreejithc321/Graph-Algorithms/README.md

 The interconnected objects are represented by mathematical abstractions called vertices, and the links that connect some pairs of vertices are called edges.

-- Graph() creates a new, empty graph.
+- Graph() creates a new empty graph.
 - add_vertex(vert) adds an instance of Vertex to the graph.
 - add_edge(from_vert, to_vert) Adds a new, directed edge to the graph that connects two vertices.
 - add_edge(from_vert, to_vert, weight) Adds a new, weighted, directed edge to the graph that connects two vertices.